utah-cs4470-sp23/class/assignment6/README.md

 ## HANDIN Due April 28

 Implement the three additional optimizations as described above.
-Our test cases will be published after the checkin due date.

 Each of your optimiziations should be controlled by a command line flag that can be provided zero or more times on the command line.
 These